Survey Research – Types, Methods & Guide

 • Mail

-Questionnaires administered via mail involve sending printed survey forms to respondents through postal mail.
+Questionnaires administered via post involve sending printed survey forms to respondents through postal post.
 The questionnaire typically includes a cover letter explaining the purpose of the survey, instructions for completion, and a prepaid return envelope for respondents to send back their completed surveys.
 This method offers convenience for respondents to complete the survey at their own pace and in their own environment.
 However, it may suffer from low response rates, potential delays in data collection, costly due to printing and mailing, and challenges in ensuring the accuracy of returned surveys.

 • Online